squartle/bicyclemodel/README.md

 # bicyclemodel
 lesson 1.3.4

+____
+main.py imports bicycles.py, bicyclemodel.py is "all together" (not sure what the technical term is here... unfactored?).
+My machine has Python 3 installed and I was having some trouble getting python 2 and everything was broken and that's the only way I could test it.
+____

 I didn't really do the extra challenge or the extension.
 Classes had me totally stumped for this whole week, so I stuck to the basics... but I'm pretty sure I understand the extension in the abstract.

 class Wheel(object):